liferay/alloy-editor/README.md

 Use CKEditor's API to do the real job and that is it!

 For example, if you want to add a button, which posts the selected text to Facebook, create a YUI3 module, let's say Y.ButtonFacebook and load it on the page.
-Then, add it to the configuration of the tollbar, like this:
+Then, add it to the configuration of the toolbar, like this:

 ```` styles: ['strong', 'em', 'u', 'h1', 'h2', 'a', 'twitter', 'facebook'] ````